You’re at the crossroads of a divorce in Pennsylvania and your mind is spinning with anxiety and worries as you lose sleep thinking about:

 Rehabilitative alimony is often paid in conjunction with the second type of alimony which is:

-2. Permanent (or Durational) Alimony
+2. Permanent (or durational) alimony

+While the name “permanent alimony” may suggest that alimony will be paid by the payor spouse until the day either they or their ex-spouse, passes away, that’s not really the case in PA anymore.
 Most alimony awards in Pennsylvania now have a finite duration.
 It may be a certain number of years, or a defining event such as retirement, that causes the payment to terminate, and the duration to be fulfilled.

 This type of alimony is paid by the higher-earning spouse to the lower-earning spouse in order to ease the transition from married to single.
 And allow both parties to live in a manner roughly equivalent to each other post-divorce.

-3. Reimbursement Alimony
+3. Reimbursement alimony

-Let's say you and your soon-to-be-ex decided during the marriage that you were going to work, while she or he went to medical school (and was a dependent spouse).
+Let’s say you and your soon-to-be-ex decided during the marriage that you were going to work, while she or he went to medical school (and was a dependent spouse).
 So you supported them while they were getting their education by paying all the household bills, their tuition bills, and generally keeping the financial ship afloat.
+Now they graduated, met someone else, and want a divorce.
+That’s where reimbursement alimony comes in.

 Reimbursement alimony in PA recognizes the contribution you (or your ex-spouse) made to the household, and allows you to recover some of those expenditures.